QuokkaStake/cosmos-wallets-exporter/README.md

 WantedBy=multi-user.target
 ```

-Then we'll add this service to the autostart and run it:
+Then we'll add this service to autostart and run it:

 ```sh
 sudo systemctl daemon-reload # reflect the systemd file change